 We apply FASB ASC 605 to account for revenue arrangements with multiple deliverables.
 FASB ASC 605 addresses certain aspects of accounting by a vendor for arrangements under which the vendor will perform multiple revenue-generating activities.
-When an arrangement involves multiple elements, the entire fee from the arrangement is allocated to each respective element based on its relative selling price and recognized when revenue recognition criteria for each element are met.
-The relative selling price for each element is determined using a hierarchy of (1) company specific objective evidence, then (2) third party evidence, then (3) best estimate of selling price.
+When an arrangement involves multiple deliverables, the entire fee from the arrangement is allocated to each respective deliverable based on its relative selling price and recognized when revenue recognition criteria for each deliverable are met.
+Selling price for each deliverable is established based on the sales price charged when the same deliverable is sold separately, the price at which a third party sells the same or similar and largely interchangeable deliverable on a standalone basis or the estimated selling price if the deliverable were to be sold separately.